Biden waiving ethanol rule in bid to lower gasoline prices

 People are also reading…

+Senior Biden administration officials said the action will save drivers an average of 10 cents per gallon based on current prices, but at just 2,300 gas stations out of the nation's more than 100,000.
+The affected stations are mostly in the Midwest and the South, including Texas, according to industry groups.

+Administration officials said the EPA has determined that the “emergency” step of allowing more E15 gasoline sales for the summer is not likely to have a significant air quality impact.
+That's despite some environmentalists long arguing that more ethanol in gasoline increases pollution, especially during warmer summer months.

-Biden is to announce the move at a biofuel company in Menlo, west of Des Moines.
+Biden was announcing the move at a biofuel company in Menlo, west of Des Moines.
 Iowa is the country's largest producer of corn, key to producing ethanol.

 The waiver is another effort to help ease global energy markets that have been rocked since Russia invaded Ukraine.
 Last month, the president announced the U.S. will release 1 million barrels of oil per day from the nation’s strategic petroleum reserve over the next six months.
 His administration said that has helped to slightly reduce gas prices lately, after they climbed to an average of about $4.23 a gallon by the end of March, compared with $2.87 at the same time a year ago, according to AAA.

+“Not only is this decision a major win for American drivers and our nation’s energy security, it means cleaner options at the pump and a stronger rural economy," Emily Skor, CEO of the biofuel trade association group Growth Energy, said in a statement.

-Members of Congress from both parties, as well as industry groups, had urged Biden to grant the E15 waiver.
+Members of Congress from both parties also had urged Biden to grant the E15 waiver.

-After bouncing back to win the Democratic nomination, Biden returned for a rally at the Iowa state fairgrounds four days before Election Day 2020, only to see Donald Trump win the state by 8 percentage points.

-Biden heads back to the state at a moment when he's facing yet more political peril.
-He's saddled with sagging approval ratings and inflation at a 40-year high while his party faces the prospect of big midterm election losses that could cost it control of Congress.

-The president also planned to promote his economic plans to help rural families struggling with higher costs, while highlighting the $1 trillion bipartisan infrastructure law enacted last fall.
-The law includes money to improve internet access, as well as for modernizing wastewater systems, reducing flooding threats and improving roads and bridges, drinking water and electric grids in sparsely populated areas.
+The president also planned to promote his economic plans to help rural families and highlight the $1 trillion bipartisan infrastructure law enacted last fall.
+That law includes money to improve internet access, as well as for modernizing wastewater systems, reducing flooding threats and improving roads and bridges, drinking water and electric grids in sparsely populated areas.

-“Part of it is showing up in communities of all sizes, regardless of the results of the last election,” said Jesse Harris, who was a senior adviser to Biden’s 2020 campaign in Iowa and directed get out the vote and early voting efforts for Barack Obama’s presidential campaign in 2008.

-Harris said most presidents who visit Iowa typically go to the state’s largest cities.
-Hitting an area like Menlo, part of Guthrie County, which backed Trump over Biden by 35 percentage points in 2020, “does speak to the importance the administration places on infrastructure broadly but also infrastructure in rural and smaller communities.”
+Biden had hoped Democrats could run on the low 3.6% unemployment rate and an agenda geared toward lifting the middle class, but inflation has hijacked those ambitions and given Republicans a target for criticism.

+Iowa Republican Party Chairman Jeff Kauffman was unsparing in his criticism of Biden’s handling of the economy and inflation.
+But, he said, the temporary move on ethanol was the right one.

 After Iowa, Biden will visit Greensboro, North Carolina, on Thursday.

-Psaki blamed Russia's war in Ukraine for helping to drive up gas prices and said the administration expects the consumer price index for March to be “extremely elevated” in large part because of it.

 The EPA has lifted seasonal restrictions on E15 in the past, including after Hurricane Harvey in 2017.
-The Trump administration allowed for selling E15 in the summer months two years later but had the rule struck down by a federal appeals court.
+The Trump administration did so in the summer two years later but had that action struck down by a federal appeals court.

+A group representing petroleum refiners blasted Biden's decision, saying the only emergency was his dropping poll numbers.

+“We are right there with the administration on wanting to see relief for consumers at the pump, but an unlawful executive order is not how to solve the problem,'' said Chet Thompson, president & CEO of the American Fuel & Petrochemical Manufacturers.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.